discos/doc/user/srt/source/Frontend.rst

 Local Oscillator for L-band observations
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Starting from the release of Nuraghe 0.6, it is possible to use the ``setLO``
+Starting from the release of DISCOS 0.6, it is possible to use the ``setLO``
 command for this receiver, in the operator input console::

     > receiversSetup=LLP